-Buildings insurance was the eighth most complained about financial product or service in the final quarter of the 2024/25 financial year (January to March), according to the latest data published by the Financial Ombudsman Service (FOS)(1).
+Buildings insurance was again the eighth most complained about financial product or service in the first quarter of the 2025/26 financial year (April to June), according to the latest data published by the Financial Ombudsman Service (FOS)(1).

-The service received 1,740 complaints, of which 40% were upheld – a 4% increase on the number of complaints received in the same quarter in the previous year.
+The service received 1,668 complaints, of which 38% were upheld – a 4% decrease on the number of complaints received in the previous quarter.

 A common cause for complaints related to building insurance policies is underinsurance, where the consumer does not receive their claim in full because the reinstatement valuation provided was too low.